 Bluetooth Low Energy (BLE) for Asset Tracking

 Bluetooth is normally associated with short-range audio connections like Bluetooth headphones or head-sets, but there is another variation of the technology called Bluetooth Low Energy or BLE for short.
-This technology allows a small low-powered device (small tags are common) to transmit data to nearby devices, most commonly smartphones or other Bluetooth enabled devices with a custom app installed.
+This technology allows a small low-powered device (small tags are common) to transmit data to nearby devices, most commonly smartphones or other Bluetooth enabled devices that have a custom app installed.
 The data transmitted can include location data and it’s also possible for the smartphone to signal the transmitter to beep or perform other actions.

 There are two main drawbacks with BLE for asset tracking.
 The first is the short transmission range for the tags, normally around 30 feet max.
 Secondly, they include a small battery which needs to be replaced periodically.

-SMS / GPS Tracking using Cellular/Mobile Networks
+SMS & GSM Based Tracking using Cellular/Mobile Networks

 These systems have been around the longest and are closest to what people see in James Bond and other spy films where real-time accurate GPS tracking information is displayed on a map for a vehicle, person or other item.
 These solutions excel because they can truly provide real-time GPS data with high-resolution to a computer or smartphone.